dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 0 - Automatic
 1 - OpenGL Standard

+Member DPIScale
+REG_DWORD HKCU\DXGL\<app>\DPIScale
+Enable DPI scaling fix
+The program may be restarted if the Windows AppCompat method is enabled or disabled.
+Valid settings:
+0 - Disabled
+1 - Enabled
+2 - Use Windows AppCompat

 Member aspect
 REG_DWORD HKCU\DXGL\<app>\ScreenAspect
 Screen aspect ratio to simulate, if the scaler is 1 or 4.